-Considerations for upgrading secure VCS 6.x clusters to VCS 7.3
+Considerations for upgrading secure VCS 6.x clusters to VCS 7.4.2

-When you upgrade a secure VCS 6.x cluster to VCS 7.3, the upgrade does not migrate the old broker configuration to the new broker because of the change in architecture.
+When you upgrade a secure VCS 6.x cluster to VCS 7.4.2, the upgrade does not migrate the old broker configuration to the new broker because of the change in architecture.
 Both the old broker (/opt/VRTSat/bin/vxatd) and new broker (/opt/VRTSvcs/bin/vcsauth/vcsauthserver/bin/vcsauthserver) continue to run.
 In such a scenario, you must consider the following:

-- The HA commands that you run in VCS 7.3 are processed by the new broker by default.
-To ensure that the HA commands are processed by the old broker. set the VCS REMOTE BROKER environment variable as follows: - # export VCS REMOTE BROKER=localhost IP,2821 - VCS 7.3 does not prompt non-root users who run HA commands for passwords.
+The HA commands that you run in VCS 7.4.2 are processed by the new broker by default.
+To ensure that the HA commands are processed by the old broker, set the VCS_REMOTE_BROKER environment variable as follows:

+'''

+export VCS REMOTE BROKER=localhost IP,2821

+'''

+- VCS 7.4.2 does not prompt non-root users who run HA commands for passwords.
 In 6.x, non-root users required a password to run HA commands.
 If you want non-root users to enter passwords before they run HA commands, set the VCS DOMAINTYPE environment variable to unixpwd. - Trust relationships are not migrated during the upgrade.
-If you had configured secure GCO or secure steward, ensure that trust relationships are recreated between the clusters and the steward.

-See "Setting up trust relationships for your VCS cluster" on page 61.
+If you had configured secure GCO or secure steward, ensure that trust relationships are recreated between the clusters and the steward. - See "Setting up trust relationships for your VCS cluster" on page 59. - For Zones, the HA commands run within the container and use credentials that were deployed by the old broker.
+However, you can migrate to the newer credentials from the new broker by running hazonesetup again.

-When the old broker is not used anymore, you can delete the old VRTSat RPM.
+When the old broker is not used anymore, you can delete the old VRTSat package.

-Considerations for upgrading VCS to 7.3 on systems configured with an Oracle resource
+Considerations for upgrading VCS to 7.4.2 on systems configured with an Oracle resource